-A1. demonstrate an advanced knowledge of current local, national and international (where appropriate) legal, governance and ethical issues relating to different forms of clinical research and the procedures for obtaining permissions and approval for clinical research,

-- A2. demonstrate a systematic understanding of the need for good practice in clinical research and the basic principles of data handling and management of clinical databases, - A3. source guidelines for production of manuscripts for publication in peer-reviewed journals and grant applications and understand the issues of authorship, copyright ownership and plagiarism as they apply to their own work and the work of others, - A4. obtain the necessary approvals to develop and carry out their own research project in the context of effective governance, ethical principles and in line with good practice including: time management and setting priorities within a project to ensure that the aims of a project are met, (specific to Diploma and Masters) - A5. be able to make an informed choice of research project based on their own career aspirations and be able to defend this choice. (specific to Diploma and Masters) - A6. have gained knowledge of how research programmes are designed, implemented, adjusted, managed; gained knowledge of the various outcomes from research programmes and the different methods by which they are prepared and presented to research community, - A7. have a systematic understanding of the basic concepts, confounding factors, future direction and opportunity in their chosen area of clinical research.
+- A1.
+Demonstrate an advanced knowledge of current local, national and international (where appropriate) legal, governance and ethical issues relating to different forms of clinical research and the procedures for obtaining permissions and approval for clinical research. - A2.
+Demonstrate a systematic understanding of the need for good practice in clinical research and the basic principles of data handling and management of clinical databases. - A3.
+Source guidelines for production of manuscripts for publication in peer-reviewed journals and grant applications and understand the issues of authorship, copyright ownership and plagiarism as they apply to their own work and the work of others. - A4.
+Obtain the necessary approvals to develop and carry out their own research project in the context of effective governance, ethical principles and in line with good practice including: time management and setting priorities within a project to ensure that the aims of a project are met (specific to Diploma and Masters). - A5.
+Be able to make an informed choice of research project based on their own career aspirations and be able to defend this choice (specific to Diploma and Masters). - A6.
+Have gained knowledge of how research programmes are designed, implemented, adjusted, managed; gained knowledge of the various outcomes from research programmes and the different methods by which they are prepared and presented to research community. - A7.
+Have a systematic understanding of the basic concepts, confounding factors, future direction and opportunity in their chosen area of clinical research or chosen pathway of leadership or ageing.

 Modules are delivered via attendance or e-learning mode (see Programme Structure).
-Some modules are delivered in both modes.
-Students will study these modules delivered in dual mode in one mode OR the other mode, depending on preference and pathway.
+Some modules are delivered in both.
+Students will study these modules in one mode OR the other mode, depending on preference and pathway.

 Attendance-based modules are delivered in a series of one day teaching blocks.
-These teaching day blocks include a mixture of lectures, tutorials, workshop style seminars, reflective learning and action learning approaches to deliver the knowledge and understanding outcomes A1 to A7.
+These teaching day blocks include a mixture of lectures, tutorials, workshop style seminars, reflective learning and active learning approaches to deliver the knowledge and understanding outcomes A1 to A7.